Approval Rule Setting Fields

 Note:

-Record Locking and Reapproval Fields
+Record Locking and Reapproval Settings

-The following fields lets you define the record locking and reapproval settings that you want to apply to the approval rule.
+The following fields lets you define the record locking and reapproval settings you want to apply to the approval rule.

-• Allow Record Editing Regardless of Record Status – This record locking type lets you edit records regardless of their approval status.
+This record locking type lets you edit records regardless of their approval status.

-No Approval Rerouting Regardless of Change in Record Amount – This reapproval type applies to your setting for record locking.
-If there is no restriction, you can change the record amount.
+This reapproval type applies to your record locking setting.
+If there's no restriction, you can change the record amount.

 By selecting this option, records with changed amounts are not rerouted or resubmitted for approval.
 The workflow proceeds using the same approval rule.

-When this setting is chosen, the Enter Amount Tolerance Limit field becomes available.
+When you choose this setting, the Enter Amount Tolerance Limit field becomes available.
+This field accepts values between 0 and 100.

 Related Topics